getimiskon/line_in_pulseaudio_script/README.md

-# Line in PulseAudio script v1.0
+# Line in loopback script for PulseAudio v1.0

 This script enables/disables the loopback module from PulseAudio.
 I made that script to automate this process than typing those commands.